 Working remotely primarily means that you shoulder the responsibility of what you do completely.
 This means analyzing your productivity.
 As a UX designer, you must at least spend 4-5 hours doing focused UX designing work and the rest 2-3 hours should be spent on doing incidental tasks.

 Plan your tasks in advance.
 You must know at the end of the day what you shall complete tomorrow.
 Maintain calendars for yourself and ensure transparency.
 Accomplish and demand later.
 If you are working with a team, lead by example.
 Propaganda is not motivational.
 If you are dedicatedly working, it will show, and only then can you expect others to follow and work with the same sincerity.

 Polish Your Skills:

 Make most of the time in hand.
 By all your time wasted every day in commute and other frivolous activities being saved, you can put it to the right use.
-You can devote this time to polishing your UX designing skills.
+You can devote this time to polishing your UX design skills.
 With abundant technological innovations in artificial intelligence and machine learning, you can learn to work with them and add a feather to your heart of this novel skill.

 Attend online workshops from credited organizers.
 You should know what should you learn and do not go overboard by signing up in multiple courses.
 Stay Focused.

 Read more books that offer you motivation and inspire you in your work.
 There are abundant online libraries or book downloading options to excel technologically in your career.

 Invest in the Right Places: